-The overwhelming majority of the documents used in European countries are descendants of the three American wild species crosses Vitis berlandieri x Vitis riparia, Vitis riparia x Vitis rupestris and Vitis berlandieri x Vitis rupestris.
+The vast majority of the documents used in European countries are descendants of the three American wild species crosses Vitis berlandieri x Vitis riparia, Vitis riparia x Vitis rupestris and Vitis berlandieri x Vitis rupestris.
 Decisive factors contributed to the pioneering research of the US botanist Thomas Volney Munson (1843-1913) at.
-A 1989 certified base with complete phylloxera resistance was provided by Dr. med.
-Helmut Becker (1927-1990) from a crossing Vitis riparia x Vitis cinerea created.
+A 1989 certified substrate with complete phylloxera resistance was provided by Dr. med.
+Helmut Becker (1927-1990) from a cross Vitis riparia x Vitis cinerea created.
 He named her after the German oenologist dr. Carl Börner (1880-1953).
 Not every rootstock is for the different ones soil types, Site conditions, varieties and growth requirements are equally suitable.

 1103 Paulsen (Paulsen 1103) - V. berlandieri Résséguier N 2 x V. rupestris du Lot: By Frederico Paulsen Bred in Sicily in 1896.
 Especially in the Mediterranean (Algeria, Greece, southern France, Spain, Tunisia, southern Italy) spread.
 Good tolerance to dryness, very good rooting, high phylloxera resistance, moderate Nematode resistance, Especially suitable for deep, humid, clayey limestone soils.

-125 AA - (Teleki 125 AA, Kober 125 AA) - V berlandieri x V. riparia: By Franz Kober and Sigmund Teleki Bred in 1896. bred.
+125 AA - (Teleki 125 AA, Kober 125 AA) - V. berlandieri x V. riparia: By Franz Kober and Sigmund Teleki Bred in 1896. bred.
 Frequently used in Germany and Austria.
 Semi-deep rooted, medium to vigorous.
 Good lime compatibility, especially for dense, less permeable to air and water, but not suitable for shallow, dry soils.
 Is particularly suitable for Müller-Thurgau and Blauer Portugieser, but less for flowering varieties such as Siegerrebe and Traminer.

 140 Ruggeri - V. berlandieri x V. rupestris: bred by Antonino Ruggeri in 1897 in Sicily.
 Strong-growing, therefore not suitable for fertile soils. low Nematode resistance, high phylloxera resistance, high lime tolerance, high tolerance to drought stress.
 Well suited for dry, calcareous soils in a Mediterranean climate.

-161-49 C (Couderc 161-49, Solférino) - V. riparia x V. berlandieri: By Georges Couderc Bred in 1888.
+161-49 C (Couderc 161-49, Solferino) - V. riparia x V. berlandieri: By Georges Couderc Bred in 1888.
 High phylloxera resistance, high tolerance to lime, good rooting, good graft affinity, medium vigor, low Nematode resistance, prone to leaf drought.

 1616 C (Couderc 1616) - Solonis (V. riparia x V. rupestris x V. candicans) x V. riparia Gloire de Montpellier: By Georges Couderc Bred in 1881.
 Medium vigor, but good rooting.
 High phylloxera resistance with high Nematode resistance, Medium lime, but good salt compatibility.
 Well suited for salty coastal soils.